candycat1992/PencilDrawing/README.md

 3. ![alt text](https://github.com/candycat1992/candycat1992.github.io/blob/master/project_images/Tex2Img_1448535007.jpg)

-These weights determine the histogram of the tone map.
+These weights will determine the histogram of the tone map.
 I use the third group by default, which makes the final image lighter.
 You can change to other groups in GenToneMap.m.

 # Folder Organization